 Sometimes members think it's appropriate or productive to share news items about abused dogs in the group.
 Usually, it's not.

-First, we already don't allow graphic photos.
+Second, we don't allow graphic photos.

-Second, you're "preaching to the choir".
+Third, you're "preaching to the choir".
 We are dog lovers group and none of us would ever abuse our pets, so a shared abuse post isn't teaching us anything.

-Third, abuse posts are provocative and upsetting to our members.
+Fourth, abuse posts are provocative and upsetting to our members.
 They bring out the worst in people and cause bickering, disrespect, and members to leave the group.